kevinolega/callcentertrainingtips/assets/pages/about.md

 Over the years, my experience, research, and the mistakes I made led me to accumulate a massive amount of lessons.

+### What you'll learn

-On this website, you'll find valuable lessons on:
+On this website, you'll find lessons on:

 - How to improve your confidence
 - How to speak better English